 Throughout the 1990s, graffiti artists took to the city’s rooftops and streets, although most all graffiti-covered districts were cleaned up by the early 2000s, just like the subway was decades ago.
 But on one SoHo street, contemporary street artists are still at work.
 Despite SoHo being gentrified beyond recognition for anybody who knew it a decade or so ago, Crosby Street is, on the surface, still a great street to catch a glimpse of old New York.

-On Crosby Street in SoHo, contemporary graffiti artists are still at work.
-Pictured above, along with former Amsterdam spotter Tomek, are tags by Adam Cole.
-His ‘COST’ tags have had New Yorkers buzzing for almost 30 years, starting in the early ’90s when the New York Times ran a piece about his mysterious messages that appeared all over the city.
+Pictured here on Crosby Street (along with former Amsterdam spotter Tomek) are COST tags by infamous graffiti artist Adam Cole.
+These tags had New Yorkers buzzing for decades, starting in the 1990s when The New York Times published an article about his mysterious messages that began appearing all over the city.